abdelgaid/telemetry-mapping/README.md

 * **BatchSize**: the queue batch size per request.
 Default is 10 and maximum is 1000.

 If you prefer to use an integrated development environment (IDE) to build and test your application, you can use the AWS Toolkit.
 The AWS Toolkit is an open source plug-in for popular IDEs that uses the SAM CLI to build and deploy serverless applications on AWS.
 The AWS Toolkit also adds a simplified step-through debugging experience for Lambda function code.
 See the following links to get started.

 * [VS Code](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/welcome.html)

 The idea here is to create a aws lambda function the listen to incoming messages (submissions queue), process and prepare the data for submission to kinesis events.

+**Note**: SAM for some reason doesn't work with `localstack`, which needs more investation.
+So for `localstack` deployments, we will use `aws` and `awslocal` commands.

-## Deploy
+## Local Deployment

-For this steps, we need to install `awslocal` tools:
+For this steps, we need to install `awslocal` tool:

 ```console
 $ pip install awscli-local
 ```

+Now ensure that environment variables for the command line is defined:

+ - `AWS_DEFAULT_REGION`
+ - `AWS_ACCESS_KEY_ID`
+ - `AWS_SECRET_ACCESS_KEY`

 **Note**: ensure that path `~/.local/bin` is added to `PATH` environment variable.